defra-design/design/design.md

 ### Exploration
 10 -12 weeks

-Working alongside policy, BA’s and architecture to understand the main business drivers, problems to be solved and desired outcomes before moving to Discovery.
+Working alongside policy, business analysis and architecture to understand the main business drivers, problems to be solved and desired outcomes before moving to Discovery.

 A Service Designer will:

 * Identify the main business drivers
 * Gather existing insight about the users of any current service and high level pain points
 * Gather existing insight about user needs
-* Identify SMEs and key stakeholders
+* Identify subject matter experts and key stakeholders
 * Align proposed work to strategy and programme vision
 * Work with Policy to define the problems we are trying to solve
 * Work with Policy to define the outcomes we want to deliver